-- (3) Includes unvested restricted Class E shares granted under the Bank's 2008 Plan and 2015 Plan.
-An aggregate amount of 57,000 restricted shares were granted to directors on April 17, 2019; these restricted shares vest 35% in each of the first and second year and 30% in the third year on the relevant grant date's anniversary. - (4) 27,779 Class E shares corresponding to Mr. Pecego's entitlement under the Bank's 2008 and 2015 Plans were assigned by Mr. Pecego to Banco do Brasil. - + Mr. Gonzalo Menéndez Duque was awarded 9,000 shares on April 17, 2019.
-Mr. Menéndez Duque passed away on June 29, 2019.
+(3) Includes unvested restricted Class E shares granted under the Bank's 2008 Plan and 2015 Plan.
+An aggregate amount of 63,000 restricted shares were granted to directors on April 29, 2020; these restricted shares vest 35% in each of the first and second year and 30% in the third year on the relevant grant date's anniversary.

-For additional information regarding stock options granted to executive officers and directors, see Note 29 (A) "Cash and stock-based compensation plans" to the audited consolidated financial statements of the Bank for the fiscal year ended December 31, 2019.
+For additional information regarding stock options granted to executive officers and directors, see Note 29 (A) "Cash and stock-based compensation plans" to the audited consolidated financial statements of the Bank for the fiscal year ended December 31, 2020.